 Do you cook for your dog?
-Many dog parents want to give their dogs a more healthy and natural home cooked diet but don't know where to start or what to include in the diet.
-If you are one of them, you have come to the right place!
-This page looks at home cooked dog diets - the pros and cons of making your own dog food, the ingredients, and the supplements necessary when feeding your dog home made food.
+Many dog parents want to give their dogs more healthy and natural home cooked dog food but don't know where to start or what to include in the diet.

-Feeding our dogs home prepared dog food (whether raw or cooked) has many advantages, but we need to be very careful with the balance of nutrients; otherwise, our dogs may not get all the vitamins and minerals needed for growth and optimal health.
+Feeding our dogs home prepared food (whether raw or cooked) has many advantages, but we need to be very careful with the balance of nutrients.
+Otherwise, our dogs may not get all the vitamins and minerals needed for growth and optimal health.

-When making your own dog food, bear in mind these three basic rules:
+When cooking for your dog, bear in mind these three basic rules:

 In addition, if you keep feeding your dog only one type of meat for a long time, your dog may start to develop allergy to that meat.
 Therefore, feeding your dog different types of meat and other ingredients can help prevent your dog from developing allergy to a certain of food.

 When you feed a wide variety of different foods, there is no need to make each meal "complete and balanced".
 You just have to make sure that your dog gets everything he needs over a week or two, not at every meal.